sokcryptojacking/SoK/README.md

 The file type of the samples can be used to decide whether the sample is in-browser or host-based cryptojacking.
 If the sample is in the HTML format, the sample is called in-browser cryptojacking, while other formats (e.g., exe, dll, C/C++) are called host-based cryptojacking malware samples.

-### Analysis
+### The use of samples in our paper:

-For our paper, we used the dataset to verify the known techniques, for mostly in-browser cryptojacking malware.
-For example, we used a python script (keyword-search.py) to find the samples from spesific service providers (e.g., Coinhive).
+For our paper, we used the dataset to verify some known techniques and behaviors of cryptojacking malware.
+Particularly, we used the dataset for the following purposes:

+- To understand the lifecycle of in-browser and host-based cryptojacking
+- To verify the service provider list given in other studies and as a source of cryptojacking malware
+- To verify the use of mobile devices
+- To verify that Monero is the main target currency used by cryptojackings
+- To find the other cryptocurrencies used by cryptojacking malware
+- To verify that the existence of a CPU limiting technique for the obfuscation

+### Reproducibility of our analysis:

+1. Download the hash values of the samples
+2. Modify "script.sh" with your own credentials and run it to download the raw samples from VirusTotal.
+3. Run the keyword-search.py to find the samples of interest.
+For example, one can run the "Coinhive" to find the Coinhive service provider's samples.
+Similarly, one can run "XMR" to find the samples using Monero as a target cryptocurrency.

 ### Contact